whyboris/utilitarianism.net/content/objections-to-utilitarianism/separateness-of-persons.md

 Putting this all together, then, defenders of aggregationism can offer a two-pronged response to their critics.
 First, our initial anti-aggregative intuitions may be explained away.
 And second, further reflection shows that anti-aggregative principles would have implications that are arguably more objectionable than those of aggregationism.

 ## Conclusion

 We have seen that the “separateness of persons” objection to utilitarianism can take three forms, none of which is decisive.
 The _compensation_ objection rests on implausibly egoistic assumptions.
 The _fungibility_ objection involves a misconception: utilitarianism need not treat distinct individuals as fungible.
 Finally, while _anti-aggregative_ intuitions have some force, we have also seen that there are ways for utilitarians to resist them, and that these anti-aggregative views face even worse difficulties.

----
-_other objections links_

----
+{{< next-page >}}

 {{< how-to-cite authors="Chappell, R.Y. and Meissner, D." >}}